autometrics-dev/quickmetrics/README.md

 ## Test it out

-Push metrics to the api that's sitting in front of the aggregation gateway:
+Once you've spun up the containers, you can push metrics to the api that's sitting in front of the aggregation gateway:

 ```sh
 echo '